Anchoa mitchilli

 Anchoa mitchilli is a species of ray-finned fish in the family Engraulidae, the anchovies.
 Its common names include bay anchovy and common anchovy.
-It is native to the western Atlantic Ocean and Gulf of Mexico.
+It is native to the western Atlantic Ocean and the Gulf of Mexico.
 It is one of the most common fish species along the coastlines of the western Atlantic.

 Etymology

 The fish is named in honor of Samuel Latham Mitchill (1764–1831), naturalist, physician and U.S. Senator, who studied the fishes of New York.